About the Museum

 When the FDR Museum opened on June 30, 1941, it featured elaborate displays of these collections and the many gifts the Roosevelts had received from governments and individuals.

 When the permanent galleries reopen on June 30, 2013, there will be extensive galleries where visitors can experience the lives of Franklin and Eleanor Roosevelt and the dramatic events of the Great Depression and World War II.
-For more detailed information about the creation of the Franklin D. Roosevelt Presidential Library and Museum, please see One Definite Locality: A Brief History of the Franklin D. Roosevelt Presidential Library & Museum.
+For more detailed information about the creation of the Franklin D. Roosevelt Presidential Library and Museum, please see One Definite Locality: A History of the Franklin D. Roosevelt Presidential Library & Museum.